 - 8 ounces mozzarella cheese, sliced

-6 Bake in the oven for 10-12 minutes, or until the mozzarella begins to brown.
+7 Bake: Bake in the oven at 400°F for 10-12 minutes, or until the mozzarella begins to brown.

-Serve with spaghetti and the remaining sauce, or in a large roll.
+Serve with pasta and the remaining sauce, or in a large bread roll.